tapir-test/tapir-website/_docs/gettingstarted/Installation.md

 ## Build Systems

 *tapir* itself is integrated via dependencies in your test project.
-A more detailed documentation for Maven and Gradle can be found [here]({{ "/docs/usingtapir/build-systems/" | prepend: site.baseurl }}). *tapir* might work with further build tools and systems, but this is not specifically supported.
+A more detailed documentation for Maven can be found [here]({{ "/docs/usingtapir/build-systems/" | prepend: site.baseurl }}). *tapir* might work with further build tools and systems, but this is not specifically supported.